Toni has been an avid collector of rock n roll memorabilia for 20+ years—from the Beatles and Woodstock up to contemporary artists.

-Many Special Editions have been published by Rolling Stone over the years, and the Woodstock issue has become one of the most popular.
+Many Special Editions have been published by Rolling Stone over the years.
+One of the more popular, and sometimes found, is the Woodstock issue (check for availability).
 It has both a U.K. issue and U.S. edition (the only difference is the "hippie" facing left or right in the picture).
 Some of the Woodstock issues can command over a hundred dollars—it all has to do with the condition of the piece.

-Since Oct.
-2008, the Rolling Stone has published a standard format magazine in size and appearance.
+Since October 2008, Rolling Stone has published a standard format magazine in size and appearance.

-When a music event or historical moment occurs, the Rolling Stone magazine will dedicate an entire issue to the publication outside of it's normal printing.
-Those are the special issues—which become the more valuable collectible because of its popularity.
-Most collections will contain the Special Editions as these moments in music history are recorded with great detail and fully explore the life and death of a person, or the musical event, that has greatly contributed to the cultural era.
+When a music event or historical moment occurs, the magazine will dedicate an entire issue to the publication outside of its normal printing.
+Those are the special issues—which become the more valuable collectible because of their popularity.
+Most collections will contain the Special Editions, as these moments in music history are recorded with great detail and fully explore the life and death of a person, or the musical event, that has greatly contributed to the cultural era.